cemac-ccs/cesm2_arc4_rtd/docs/source/prepare_case.rst

 		$ ./case.setup
 		$ ./case.build

-Next, the input data files may need to be downloaded.
 The model is configured to look for the input data in a central directory ``/nobackup/CESM/inputdata`` so that all users can share downloaded files.
 This is currently read only to all users except CEMAC staff.
-Please contact CEMAC (cemac@leeds.ac.uk) if you need to download input data, and include the compset and resolution configuration that you want.
+If you find your case is missing files, please contact CEMAC (cemac-support@leeds.ac.uk) and include the compset and resolution configuration that you want.